 By Laura Kurtzman and Nicholas Roznovsky

-UC San Francisco's psychiatry program has been ranked fourth in the nation in U.S. News & World Report's annual survey of the best graduate and professional schools.
-For the fourth consecutive year, UCSF is also the top public university for graduate and professional psychiatry programs in the United States.
+For the sixth year in a row, UC San Francisco's psychiatry program has once again been identified among the best in the nation, according to the latest rankings from in U.S. News & World Report's annual survey of the best graduate and professional schools.
+UCSF is tied for 4th among all programs and was named the top public university in the United States for graduate and professional psychiatry programs for the fifth consecutive year.

-U.S. News' 2023 rankings for medical specialty areas are based on ratings made by medical school deans and senior faculty at peer institutions who are asked to identify schools offering the best programs in each specialty.
-This is only the fifth consecutive year that U.S. News has included psychiatry as a specialty ranking for medical schools, and UCSF has been included in the top five schools in each of those years.
+U.S. News' 2023-2024 rankings for medical specialty areas are based on ratings made by medical school deans and senior faculty at peer institutions who are asked to identify schools offering the best programs in each specialty.
+UCSF has been included in the top five schools each year since U.S. News began including psychiatry as a specialty ranking for medical schools in 2018.

 The U.S. News rankings are based on data provided by schools, as well as information from surveys of school leaders.
 Other factors include the amount of funding that faculty receive from the National Institutes of Health; the rates at which graduates enter primary care residencies in family practice, pediatrics and internal medicine; how selective each school is in admitting students; and the ratio of full-time science and clinical faculty to medical students.
 Medical specialty areas are ranked based on ratings made by medical school deans and senior faculty at peer institutions.